akingjr059/OlapicCarousel/README.md

 After that I had some trouble figuring out how to properly reference the links that were being returned in the JSON response.
 So I took a look at StackOverflow and asked around about how to properly reference this type of response.

 Turns out I needed to parse the JSON response to properly reference the links.
 So once I figured that out, I just wrote a for loop to do that for all 20 array elements and load them into the list items in the page.
-There was an issue with reading the response one more time, but I used the same methods for that solution.
+There was an issue with reading the response one more time, but I used the same methods for that solution and did some Q&A on stackexchange.

 ...Man I learned a lot in the last 48 hours.